Privity of Contract in Government Procurement

-As a subcontractor to a federal government procurement, you may often find yourself wondering what is the privity of contract rule for federal government contracts and why the Contracting Officer, or even the Small Business Administration (in small business matters), does not intervene when you have a dispute with the prime contractor.
+As a subcontractor to federal government procurement, you may often find yourself wondering what is the lack of privity of contract rule for government relationships with subcontractors and why the Contracting Officer, or even the Small Business Administration (in small business matters), does not intervene when you have a dispute with the prime contractor.

 In government construction contracts, your contract with the prime should allow for the main contractor to address any of your concerns directly with the government.
 See United States v.
 Turner Constr.
 Co., 827 F.2d 1554, 1559-61 (Fed.
 Cir.
 1987).
 As a prime contractor, damages against you from a subcontractor can be included in your damages claim against the Government.
 See Pan Arctic Corp. v.
 United States, 8 Cl.
 Ct.
 546,548(1985).

-There can be circumstances where the facts of your case allow you, as a government subcontractor, to bring a direct action against the Government.
-Privity of contract exception cases are very fact specific and should be reviewed by a government contracts attorney before moving forward.
+Looking further into the privity of contract definition and government relationship with subcontractors, there can be circumstances where the facts of your case allow you, as a government subcontractor, to bring a direct action against the Government.
+The lack of privity rule exception cases are very fact-specific and should be reviewed by a government contracts attorney before moving forward.

 As a subcontractor, you may overcome defenses such as lack of privity with the agency if you can show that there is an explicit or implicit contract with the Government.
 See Blair, 321 U.S. at 737; Balboa Ins.
 Co. v.
 United States, 775 F.2d 1158, 1160-61 (Fed.
 Cir.
 1985); Putnam Mills Corp. v.
 United States, 479 F.2d 1334, 1337 (Cl.
 Ct.
 1973) (“It is clear that, unless the plaintiff can provide evidence of the existence of some type of contract between it and the United States, it cannot, as a subcontractor, recover directly from the United States for amounts owed to it by the Prime.”).